needle-mirror/com.unity.adaptiveperformance/Documentation~/user-guide.md

 For better understanding please see how some of the scalers are defined.

 #### Adaptive Framerate
 Adaptive Framerate requires a minimum and maximum framerate.
-The Scaler sets the Application.targetFrameRate to a suitable value inbetween those values.
+The Scaler sets the Application.targetFrameRate to a suitable value in between those values.

 **Note:** Adaptive Framerate is only supported when [QualitySettings.vsyncCount](https://docs.unity3d.com/ScriptReference/QualitySettings-vSyncCount.html) is set to 0 ( `Don't Sync` ).
 Set this value using a script, or navigate to the  **Project Settings** (menu: **Edit &gt; Project Settings &gt; Quality &gt; Quality Level &gt; Other &gt; VSync Count** to `Don't Sync`.